-These gloves earn praise for having a unique three-finger design with superior warmth and dexterity.
-Suitable for various temperatures thanks to the three reliable heat settings.
-Construction is durable.
+Durable and brightly constructed gloves that have a unique 3-finger design with superior warmth and dexterity.
+Suitable for various temperatures thanks to 3 reliable heat settings.

 Mostly available in bright colors, which won't appeal to everyone.

 Gripping gloves with silica gel and thermal TR material give the warmest protection against the cold.
 Layers of protection give these the efficiency while driving.